NachoVA18/Two_Body_Problem_matlab/README.md

 This is a repository containing a numerical solver for the two-body problem using the Runge-Kutta method.
 The solver is implemented in MATLAB and includes three files:

-dos_cuerpos.m: this file contains the physical functions that describe the motion of the bodies.
+*dos_cuerpos.m*: this file contains the physical functions that describe the motion of the bodies.
 These functions are used by the numerical solver to compute the trajectory of the bodies over time.

-runge_kutta.m: this file contains the implementation of the Runge-Kutta method.
+*runge_kutta.m*: this file contains the implementation of the Runge-Kutta method.
 The implementation is generic and can be used for any set of differential equations.

-2body_animation3D.m: this file allows the user to specify the initial conditions of the two bodies and then generates a 3D animation of the motion of the bodies over time.
+*2body_animation_3D.m*: this file allows the user to specify the initial conditions of the two bodies and then generates a 3D animation of the motion of the bodies over time.

 ## Usage
 To use this repository, you should first clone it to your local machine.
 You will need to have MATLAB installed.